troop570/troop570.github.io/join/index.md

 #### Who can join

-Boy Scouts is available to boys from age 11 through age 17.
-Boys who have earned the Arrow of Light Award (in Cub Scouts) and are at least 10 years old and boys who have completed the fifth grade and are at least 10 can also join Boy Scouts.
+A boy must meet the Boy Scouts of America age requirement: Be a boy who is 11 years old, or one who has completed the fifth grade or earned the Arrow of Light Award and is at least 10 years old, but is not yet 18 years old.

 Boys can join Troop 570 any time during the year.
 No previous scouting experience is required.